laszewsk/canon-r7-ccapi/README.md

 ## The problem

-Many people noticed that the regular EOS Utility program has issues on some Mac's.
+Many people noticed that the regular EOS Utility program has issues on some Macs.
 This happens only via WiFi.
 The USB connection works fine.
-However we like to be able to access the Cannon cameras via WiFi read on.
+However, we like to be able to access the Cannon cameras via WiFi read-on.
-Furthermore, not all features are supported on Android apps interfacing with the canon camera so this is unfortunatly yet not an option.
+Furthermore, not all features are supported on Android apps interfacing with the canon camera so this is unfortunately yet not an option.
-I use it to control focusbracketing from a computer.
+I use it to control focus bracketing from a computer.

 Please note this only works for the models as documented at
 * https://developers.canon-europe.com/developers/s/article/Latest-CCAPI